Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Arithmetic Extension
+## Arithmetic extension

 ![Arithmetic extension](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/ArithmeticExtension.png "[Arithmetic extension]")

 This extension is used to combine or calculate several attributes in a specified manner and map them to a destination attribute.
-The mapping is mainly used to include mathematical equations.
-Define the equation and, if desired, fallback equations, in the configuration.
+The mapping can be used to include mathematical equations for numbers but also to combine multiple strings or numbers and units, etc. Define the equation and, if desired, fallback equations, in the configuration.
 At least one source attribute must be selected in the *x1* source attribute.
 Up to eight attributes can be selected.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type      |
 |----------------------------------|---------------------------------|